-Animals Wildlife German Airports Use Bees as Biodetectives for Air Pollution By Jaymi Heimbuch Writer California Polytechnic State University, San Luis Obispo Jaymi Heimbuch is a writer and photographer specializing in wildlife conservation.
-She is the author of The Ethiopian Wolf: Hope at the Edge of Extinction. our editorial process Twitter Twitter Jaymi Heimbuch Updated October 11, 2018 Migrated Image Share Twitter Pinterest Email Animals Wildlife Pets Animal Rights Endangered Species The Düsseldorf International Airport and seven other airports in Germany have decided that bees are the best "biodetectives" for monitoring local air quality.
+Animals Wildlife German Airports Use Bees as Bio-Detectives for Air Pollution By Jaymi Heimbuch Writer California Polytechnic State University, San Luis Obispo Jaymi Heimbuch is a writer and photographer specializing in wildlife conservation.
+She is the author of The Ethiopian Wolf: Hope at the Edge of Extinction. our editorial process Twitter Twitter Jaymi Heimbuch Updated October 11, 2018 Migrated Image / Holly Occhipinti / Flickr Share Twitter Pinterest Email Animals Wildlife Pets Animal Rights Endangered Species The Düsseldorf International Airport and seven other airports in Germany have decided that bees are the best "bio-detectives" for monitoring local air quality.
 By regularly testing the honey of hives placed on airport premises, researchers are able to see what toxins are in the air and being captured by the flora and fauna.
-From planes themselves to the buses, taxis, freight trucks and other vehicles used at airports, ensuring the air pollution stays under regulated levels is important; bees seem to be the perfect for the task.
+The gathered pollen collects toxins from planes themselves to the buses, taxis, freight trucks, and other vehicles used at airports.
+Important testing ensures the air pollution stays under-regulated levels.
+Bees seem to be perfect for the task.
 According to The New York Times, beekeepers from neighborhood clubs care for the bees and harvest the honey.
-The first round of this year's honey was tested earlier this month and showed that toxins were well below official limits.
+The first round of 2018's honey was tested earlier this month and showed that toxins were well below official limits.
 The honey was bottled and given away.
 While the bees are a handy tool for testing air quality, they aren't a replacement for the more high-tech devices that also monitor pollution levels.
-They are more of a supplementary testing tool that hold a dual role as public relations assistants.
+They are more of a supplementary testing tool that holds a dual role as public relations assistants.
 Bees are a much more tangible way for the public to understand -- and trust -- pollution levels at airports.
 A meter can show what the air quality is like and spit out numbers, but for the general public, it's easier to agree that pollution is fine if the bees are thriving and the honey coming from the hives is safe and yummy to eat.
 There is nothing like seeing healthy insects and food to know that pollution is low.
 The New York Times reports, "Volker Liebig, a chemist for Orga Lab, who analyzes honey samples twice a year for the Düsseldorf and six other German airports, said results showed the absence of substances that the lab tested for, like certain hydrocarbons and heavy metals, and the honey 'was comparable to honey produced in areas without any industrial activity.'
 A much larger data sampling over more time is needed for a definitive conclusion, he said, but preliminary results are promising."
 While bees are used at airports for air testing, they could be useful in other places as well.
 If they prove to be accurate monitors of pollution, that could be a great push for getting more rooftop hives from major cities to small towns.
-Tiny, energy efficient sensors placed all over urban landscapes are certainly helpful, but bees serve more than just one purpose.
-They're tiny, energy efficient sensors that also pollinate plants, produce food, and keep ecosystems chugging away.
+Tiny, energy-efficient sensors placed all over urban landscapes are certainly helpful, but bees serve more than just one purpose.
+They're tiny, energy-efficient sensors that also pollinate plants, produce food, and keep ecosystems chugging away.